chaws/siqueira.tech/_posts/others/2018-09-16-Kernel-compilation-and-installation.md

 {: .notice_danger}

-When you use a configuration file provided by a Distribution, hundreds of device drivers are enabled; typically, you need a few drivers.
+When you use a configuration file provided by a Distribution, hundreds of device drivers are enabled; typically, you need only a few drivers.
 All the enabled drivers will raise the compilation time, and you don't want it; fortunately, there is an option that automatically changes the `.config` to enable only required drivers for your system.
 This command, take a look at all the loaded